aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_audio_frame_embedded/_index.md

 | height | **float** | The height of the new audio frame, in points. |
 | audio_stream | **io.RawIOBase** | An input stream containing WAV audio data to embed. |

-### Examples

-The following examples shows how to create Audio Frame.

 ## add_audio_frame_embedded {#float-float-float-float-iaudio}
 Creates a new audio frame and adds it to the end of the shape collection using an